open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

       namespace: my_namespace
 ```

-In this way we can create a `Role` and don’t need to create a `ClusterRole`,
+In this way you can create a `Role` and don’t need to create a `ClusterRole`,
 reducing the scope of the collector service account to a single namespace.

 ## Using Resource detector processor